FEUP-LEIC-ES-2023-24/2LEIC08T3/README.md

 This time, there was no merging conflicts and we were much more organized and managed to finish everything proposed for this sprint.

 ### The Bad
 One of the biggest problems with the project has always been time management and this time was no different.
-Despite that, we managed to complete everything that was propose.
+Despite that, we managed to complete everything that was propose except the tests that were quite complicated.

 ### Project Board At The Beginning of Sprint 3
 ![image](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC08T3/blob/main/docs/images/sprint3before.png)